amrsekilly/react-fancy-loader/README.md

 ## Purpose

 The main purpose of this package is to provide a lightweight, and fancy looking loaders for your react applications.
-That's why it relied on ESM to allow you to use tree-shaking to reduce the bundle size, by only including the loaders that you'll use.
+That's why it relies on ESM to allow you to use tree-shaking to reduce the bundle size, by only including the loaders/components that you'll use.

 ## Getting Started